ctfer-io/chall-manager/webdocs/design/security/index.md

 ## What's next ?

-Learn how we dealt with the resources expiration using the [Janitor](/docs/chall-manager/design/janitor).
+Learn how we dealt with the [resources expirations](/docs/chall-manager/design/expiration).